ma-laforge/InspectDR.jl/README.md

 ### Plot Templates/Axis Scales

-To support stacked graphs with independent y-axes (tied to the same x-axis), specifying axis scales is a bit tricky:
+In order to support stacked graphs with independent y-axes (tied to the same x-axis), specifying axis scales is a bit involved:

  - `InspectDR.Plot2D.xscale` controls the x-axis scale.
  - `InspectDR.Plot2D.strips[STRIP_INDEX].yscale` controls the y-axis scale.